Jennie Livingston: Career

 She worked in the art department on the 1987 film Orphans; director Alan J. Pakula, her uncle, encouraged her to make her first film.

 Paris Is Burning

 Livingston's documentary about a New York gay and transgender Black and Latin ball culture won the 1991 Sundance Grand Jury Prize.
 In 2016, it was included in the Film Archive at the Library of Congress.

 The main speakers in Paris is Burning include Octavia St Laurent, Carmen Xtravaganza, Brooke Xtravaganza, Willi Ninja, Dorian Corey, Junior Labeija, Venus Xtravaganza, Freddie Pendavis, Sol Pendavis, Kim Pendavis, and Pepper Labeija.

+Jennie Livingston faced backlash from the film since she as a white filmmaker was documenting the lives of primarily Black and Latino LGBTQ+ ballroom communities, which raised concerns about representation and authorship.
+Some critics argued that the film profited from marginalized communities without fully compensating or crediting the participants whose stories shaped the documentary.
+Others also debated whether the film simplified or framed complex social issues—like race, class, and identity—in ways that made them more accessible to mainstream audiences but less accurate to lived experiences.